fluggo/Canvas/docs/sphinx/process/audio.rst

     .. attribute:: full_min_sample
         full_max_sample

+        Read-only.
 The range of samples the frame was allocated for.

     .. attribute:: current_min_sample
         current_max_sample

+        Read-only.
 The range of samples for which the frame is defined.
 Data outside this range but inside :attr:`full_min_sample` and :attr:`full_max_sample`
         is undefined and probably junk.